nizos/nizos.github.io/src/posts/efficient-and-sustainable-github-workflows/index.md

 This ensures that the concurrency conditions are limited to the branches they are triggered by, so a workflow triggered on one branch does not cancel or affect one running on another branch.

-With this simple change, we can ensure that our PR checks are efficient and do not waste resources by running multiple redundant or outdated jobs, while still maintaining the integrity of our code base.
+With this simple adjustment, we can ensure that our PR checks are efficient and do not waste resources by running multiple redundant or outdated jobs, while still maintaining the integrity of our code base.

 ## Set Workflow Timeouts